Here are the most frequently asked questions about Animal Health Certificates for Pet Travel:

-A pet health certificate is an official document issued and often endorsed by USDA/APHIS, through your Veterinarian certifying that your Pet is fit to travel. including vaccination, Rabies & Titer tests, Microchip, age, breed and health conditions required to travel with pets.
-Many Airlines require a Certificate to be issued within 10 to 14 days prior to travel.
+A pet health certificate is an official document issued and often endorsed by USDA/APHIS, through your Veterinarian certifying that your Pet is fit to travel. including vaccination, Rabies & Titer tests, Microchip, age, breed, and health conditions required to travel with pets.
+Many Airlines require a Certificate to be issued within 10 to 14 days before travel.

-Can my vet send my Pet Health Certificate to any USDA Endorsement Office?
+Can my Vet send my Animal Health Certificate to any USDA Endorsement Office?

 The answer is yes.
-Your vet can send your documents to any USDA Endorsement Office that is open and operating.
+Your vet can send your documents to any USDA Endorsement Office that is available.

-If for whatever reason your pet will travel on a 48 hour health certificate, you may want your vet to send to the closest operating office to your departure location to shorten the “in transit” time for the documents to be sent back to you.
+If for whatever reason your pet will travel on a 48-hour health certificate, you may want your vet to send it to the closest operating office to your departure location to shorten the “in transit” time for the documents to be sent back to you.

-What if I Want or Need to Pick Up My Pet Health Certificate paperwork in person?
+What if I Want or Need to Pick Up My Pet’s Animal Health Certificate paperwork in person?

-You will need to check with that specific office to see if they are allowing pick up.
-Just as an example, the Ohio office did allow pick up in person (from an exterior mailbox only) just a few months ago, but now say to send your documents to Wisconsin.
+You will need to check with that specific office to see if they are allowing pick-up.
+Just as an example, the Ohio office did allow pick up in person (from an exterior mailbox only) just a few months ago, but now says to send your documents to Wisconsin.

 How can find the information for USDA Endorsement Office locations? https://www.aphis.usda.gov/aphis/ourfocus/animalhealth/endorsement-offices